makewalletfirst/bitever/README.md

 - Custom **Electrum wallet** provided — no command-line required
 - Full GUI-based wallet management for non-technical users

+### Intentional Port Collision

+BitEver deliberately runs on **port 8333** — the same default port as Bitcoin mainnet.
+This is by design.

+Real Bitcoin nodes will reach out, complete a partial handshake, detect the network magic mismatch, and immediately drop the connection.
+Watching this **connect → verify → disconnect** cycle happen live — without any simulation or setup — is one of the most direct ways to understand how Bitcoin's peer authentication actually works at the protocol level.

+> The network is doing exactly what the protocol says it should.
+> And that rejection loop is the lesson.

 ### Community
 - Discord server for users and node operators: [Join here](https://discord.com/invite/dfSF58pzZB)
 - YouTube channel with Bitcoin education content: [@지만쫌](http://www.youtube.com/@지만쫌)